soldni/springs/README.md

 python main.py data.path=/path/to/data model.name=bert-base-uncased
 ```

-...or from a YAML config file:
+...or from one or more YAML config files (if multiple, the latter ones override the former ones).

 ```YAML
 data: